 We can loosely validate the capture model results with the actual data collected in 2020, though caution is needed as this represents only a single year.
 The number of RCRC captured in 2020 is comparable to the model estimate, albeit slightly higher.
 The arrival date proved to be earlier than the average and the numbers appeared to be higher than average at the beginning of the season.
 This could be due to a particularly good breeding season (many juveniles caught during this period) and/or affected by the playback used near the nets (not done in previous years).

 The approach followed in this paper contains some limitations.
 Firstly, we considered a recapture as when a bird was captured again in any subsequent year of the initial capture.
 However, for a geolocator study, the recapture needs to happen within the duration of the study.
 The recapture rate of the full dataset (30%) reduces to 19% when considering only recaptures happening exactly the following year, 26% for the following 2 years, and 28% for the following 3 years.
 This suggests that we should keep ringing for at least 2 seasons after captures to benefit from a maximum of geolocator data.
 Secondly, by using recapture data from the ringing database as a proxy for recaptures involving geolocators, we ignore the effect of geolocators on survival rate (or site fidelity).
-There has been instances where geolocators have had an impact on survival, thus leading to lower recapture rates than rings (unknown effect of ring).
+There have been instances where geolocators have had an impact on survival, thus leading to lower recapture rates than for rings (unknown effect of ring).

 One last question remained to be answered to finalise the geolocator study, and that was when should nets be put up in the following year to attempt to recapture birds.
 To answer that question, we simply verified that the probability of capturing a recapture (i.e. a bird captured before) or a new bird is the same throughout the year.
-We verifed that this is the case in Figure 9 in SM3, thus suggesting that one simply need to follow the result of how to maximize captures to also maximize recaptures.
+We verified that this is the case in Figure 9 in SM3, thus suggesting that one simply needs to follow the result of how to maximize captures to also maximize recaptures.

 Although the model and results of this study are tailored for the specific case of RCRC on coastal Kenya, the application of this methodology can be extended to other situations where ringing data are available for a study site.
 In general, our methodology is only applicable for cases where the deployment of geolocators is performed with the same technique (e.g. mist net, nest trap, spring nest trap) and context (e.g. place, time, general ringing effort) as the ringing database.
-In this study, we carried out analyses comparing only adults and juveniles because it is not possible to determine the sex of a bird in hand.
+In this study, we carried out analyses comparing only adults and juveniles, because it is not possible to determine the sex of a bird in hand.
 The same analysis can be performed on any class of bird identified by ringers (sex, molt stage, breeding status, subspecies).

 Conclusion